 About the plugin

-WordPress plugin allows you to publish images in a SmartFrame format directly from inside of WordPress, without having to upload them to the Admin Panel first.
+The WordPress Image Compression and Security Plugin allows you to publish images in a SmartFrame format directly from WordPress.
+This means there’s no need to upload these images through the SmartFrame Admin Panel first.

-How to get started with the WordPress plugin
+How to get started with the WordPress Image Compression and Security Plugin:

 Once you connect your plugin to your SmartFrame account, you can start using it straight away: